mharde/mharde/README.md

-- 👋 Hi, I’m Maggie.
+- 👋 Hi, I’m Maggie (any pronouns).
-- 👀 I’m interested in creating documentation that eases users' anxieties about using products and services.
+- 👀 I’m interested in creating documentation that eases users' anxieties.
+I also want to learn how to code better!
 - 🌱 I’m currently learning how to use Git and Github.
-I'm also planning to refresh my knowledge on HTML, CSS, and Python.
+I'm refreshing my knowledge on HTML, CSS, and Python with a dash of C++.
-- 💞️ I’m looking to collaborate on open source projects related to documentation, specifically in the gaming space.
+- 💞️ I’m looking to collaborate on open source projects related to documentation, game development tooling, and experimental entertainment.
 - 📫 How to reach me?
-Discord or Twitter @MagzThaWriter.
+Discord, Twitter, BlueSky @MagzThaWriter.

 <!---
 mharde/mharde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.